turingschool/front-end-curriculum/projects/house-of-vars.md

 You are free to begin work on the issue while you wait for a response from someone on the team, but keep in mind they might tell you to stop and switch gears.

-If you cannot come up with a solution to submit in a pull request by the end of the weekend, you must un-assign yourself from the issue and leave another comment:
+If you cannot come up with a solution to submit a pull request by the end of the weekend, you must un-assign yourself from the issue and leave another comment:

 *Sorry, but I've had to unassign myself from this issue.
 I won't be able to submit a pull request in a timely manner and don't want to hold up progress.
 Hopefully someone else will be able to pick this up!*